What is an LEI?

 Ever wondered what an LEI is, and how it could help your business/organisation, or even if you are required by law to have one?
 The LEI is a 20-digit alphanumeric code that identifies legal entities participating in financial transactions.
 Each LEI is different and includes reference information that allows for an entity's simple and fast identification.
 LEI data is publicly available and open to all as an international standard (based on ISO 17442).
 Although businesses frequently have business registration numbers in the nation they are incorporated within, an LEI is an international standard created to facilitate more seamless international transactions.
 The requirements for business registration will differ by government, but the LEI format is universal.
 Many companies are required by their regulator in the US to report a active LEI Code.
 Likewise, this is being enforced globally in a bid to increase transparency not only across financial markets but across the private sector too.

-How to use the LEI Search Tool
+Guide to the LEI Search Tool

 The global LEI system is a public, freely accessible database consisting of currently more that 2 million Legal Entity Identifiers (LEIs), the purpose of which is to contain key reference data on legal entities.
 The LEI Search Tool is how you can check on any existing LEI Number and use it to look up Legal Entity Identifiers in real time.
 The LEI Checker may be accessed by any interested party and used to search for LEI codes, or to find out about another legal entity.
 To conduct an LEI search begin by reading below.
 The LEI search tool is very easy to use and proves a full LEI record page of each company that has an LEI, and it is updated daily providing fresh, reliable data derived from source.

-Mapping LEIs to ISINs and other identifiers
+Mapping LEIs to ISINs and NACE codes

 The Legal Entity Identifier (LEI) is the globally standardised code that harnesses the collective power and fills the gaps left by other identifiers that are used across various industries, jurisdictions and types of legal entities.
 The issue with having multiple identifiers is such that there can be no single, standardised database of all legal entities using a common identifier.
 The LEI can be visualised as a overarching, universal identifier common to all legal entities, while other identifiers, still useful in their own rights are used for more narrow and specific reasons.
 There are currently over 40 million ISIN codes in existence, and just over 2 million LEIs.
 As the LEI becomes more prominent and widely used this gap will lessen.
 Many legal entities will end up having multiple identifiers such as the ISIN, BIC and an LEI.
 The process of pairing LEIs with their corresponding ISINs, is called ISIN to LEI mapping.
 LEI mapping is commonly used by banks, researchers and data specialists to convert a list of LEIs into a list of corresponding ISINs to increase coverage of their internal entity data.

-What is the purpose of the LEI (Legal Entity Identifier)?
+What is the LEI Purpose?

 The Legal Entity Identifier system was born out of the Global Financial Crisis (GFC) in 2008 when the need for greater transparency was realised after the collapse of Lehmann Brothers.
 The LEI purpose is to provide more available data on ‘Who is Who’, and especially ‘Who belongs to Whom’ within the global financial marketplace.